-- Sportsmanship is not something that you can take for granted or think your campers will practice on their own or naturally know how to do..
-It has a set of skills that you can teach to help them feel good about themselves and connect to others. - Kids who experience poor sportsmanship may show certain upset expressions.
-These include a dejected look, slumped shoulders, head turned down, emotional reactions such as tears, anger or irritation, and a growing disinterest in the sporting activity. - Poor Sportsmanship and Foul Play can be initiated by staff when a staff person ignores the teasing or taunting of a camper towards another camper.
-If a staff person stands by and does nothing to stop it, the teaser actually gets the message that their behavior is acceptable.
-This creates a poor example for others. - Sometimes staff members actually join in and promote poor sportsmanship because they get pulled into immature behavior done by the teasers. - Other times, coaches may think that winning is the most important thing in a camp sports event, and encourage undesirable Foul Play and bullying behavior just to get the "victory" or to compensate for their own feelings of inadequacy. - When a staff member allows poor sportsmanship to occur, it can have serious effects on the camper's interest and future desire to play the sport.
-A staff person may be contributing to the belief in the camper that they don't belong in camp playing a sport, and create disinterest and loss of motivation on the camper's future play.
+- When a staff member allows poor sportsmanship to occur, it can have serious effects on the camper's interest and future desire to play the sport.
+A staff person may be contributing to the belief in the camper that they don't belong in camp playing a sport.
+This creates disinterest and loss of motivation on the camper's future play.
 The staff negativity may make young athletes feel badly about themselves, in general. - Staff need to understand that their behavior, even if it isn't meant to hurt a camper, may actually be hurtful, because the staff person does not see the "message" they are giving to a camper who looks up to them.
-Therefore, you as the staff person need to be clear that your own role-modeling will be observed by your campers and seen as even more powerful than the words you use. - Be mindful of your acceptance of foul play/poor sportsmanship which you may think is fun or part of a joke and watch the expressions of the camper who may be the target of it to really see how they feel. . - Staff, in their effort to motivate campers through negativity and harsh criticism, may actually be creating a team that is de-motivated.
-This critical type of motivation, through put downs, yelling and targeting players who didn't play well, can actually hurt your teams performance.
+Therefore, you as the staff person need to be clear that your own role-modeling will be observed by your campers and seen as even more powerful than the words you use. - Be mindful of your acceptance of foul play/poor sportsmanship which you may think is fun or part of a joke and watch the expressions of the camper who may be the target of it to really see how they feel. - Staff, in their effort to motivate campers through negativity and harsh criticism, may actually be creating a team that is de-motivated.
+This critical type of motivation, through put downs, yelling and targeting players who didn't play well, can actually hurt your team's performance.